CharlotteHomicide Attorney

-The Snow Legal’s Mecklenburg criminal defense law firm has licensed federal criminal defense attorneys waiting to help you.
+Snow Legal’s Charlotte homicide and murder defense attorneys are ready to help you.
 We have represented hundreds of clients throughout the state of North Carolina.
-Federal charges differ from criminal charges at the state level, and as a result, federal court is much different to state court.
-Successfully defending a client facing a federal charge requires an experienced criminal defense attorney with in-depth knowledge of the federal justice system.
+Federal charges differ from criminal charges at the state level, and as a result, federal court is much different from state court.
+Successfully defending a client facing a federal charge requires an experienced criminal defense attorney and a law firm with in-depth knowledge of the federal justice system.

 Murder Charges in North Carolina